beyluta/termchat/README.md

 # TermChat

 Integrated A.I Chatbot inside the terminal.
-Programmed entirely in C.
+Hand-written entirely in C.

 ## Prerequisites